lakshya-wahi/math-duels/README.md

 ## Project Background

 Math Duels was originally developed directly inside Roblox Studio as a complete multiplayer game.
 This repository includes the original Roblox place alongside representative production scripts and supporting documentation to make the implementation easier to review.

+> The shared modules centralize configuration extracted from the original
+> Roblox Studio project.
+The included production scripts remain faithful
+> to the currently published game and have not yet been fully migrated to
+> consume these modules.